A phase microscope for quantum gases

 The matter-wave microscope allows imaging well below the lattice constant \cite{Asteria2021} pointing to in-situ detection of lattice orbitals.
 The phase microscope introduced here could also be pushed to detect phase structures within the lattice sites \cite{Ikonnikov2020}, such as phase vortices that can arise within higher orbitals due to spontaneous symmetry breaking \cite{Wang2021}.

 Finally, we expect that the techniques demonstrated here can be extended to the regime of single-atom resolved imaging as a full-fledged phase microscope.
 Implementing a fast switching of the interactions for the matterwave protocol \cite{Holten2022,Brandstetter2024} will allow to probe strongly-correlated systems with the techniques demonstrated here.
+Recent experimental work used the time evolution in double wells of a superlattice to measure current operators in the strongly correlated regime~\cite{Impertro2024}.
+The more general manipulation in Fourier space pioneered here might enable even more general measurements involving long-range correlations.
 A full-fledged phase microscope would allow extracting correlations between local phases and coherences bringing the characterization of quantum many-body systems to a new level.
 It could be employed, e.g., for distinguishing superfluid phases from Bose glass phases \cite{Soyler2011}, for local probing of coherence in trimerized Mott insulators \cite{Barter2020}, or for identifying ergodic bubbles in many-body localized systems \cite{DeRoeck2017}.

 In our study, the Talbot revivals were important to establish the coherence of the system, which is assumed in the analysis of the phase microscope.
 In the future, it would be interesting to realize a Talbot microscope via phase retrieval algorithms applied to images at a Talbot revival.
 The interference of many neighbouring sites at the Talbot revivals makes this analysis more involved, but it potentially allows to measure large phase fluctuations, the degree of coherence, and work in the strongly-correlated regime.
 As phase retrieval is an inverse problem, we envision that machine learning methods \cite{Carleo2019} can help to realize the Talbot microscope.